 Background materials for rock types and classification include:

-http://www.youtube.com/watch?v=pg_jKJFbA2A (this is a classification using cooking kitchen analogy)
+http://www.youtube.com/watch?v=pg_jKJFbA2A (this is a classification using a cooking kitchen analogy)

 Description and Teaching Materials